Brushteyn/my-cv/README.md

 ### `npm run deploy` fails to minify

-To deploy this project to github pages.
+To deploy this project to github pages..